determined-ai/determined/docs/release-notes/gen-ai-warning.rst

 **Breaking Changes**

--  GenAI Studio: This version is not compatible with GenAI Studio.
-The latest version of Determined compatible with GenAI Studio is ``0.35.1``.
+-  GenAI Studio: This version of Determined will not be compatible with GenAI Studio.